zycrus/pnsc2024/README.md

 # pnsc2024

 LCD and LED ring driver is in src/tim.c
-ADC driver is in src/tim.c
+//ADC driver is in src/adc.c